Noblesse oblige: History and examples

 Whom those that envy dare not imitate!

+In Luke 12:48, Jesus says: "Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more."

+During the Hellenistic period, a similar practice of benevolence and benefaction in funding public institutions and distributing wealth, known as euergetism, used private, focused urbanization and investment to engineer a reciprocal relationship predicated on tradition and established societal norms.
+These customs bounded the civic elite to economic intervention through these social expectations and the populace to loyalty in subordinating them to dependents sustaining themselves through philanthropy.

+On a larger scale, this mutual interdependence can be observed in the symbiotic relationship between a tributary state and its overlord: Alexander the Great formalized this policy in seeking to portray his conquests and subjugations as a form of liberation by directing funding into recently acquired polities.

+Similarly, patron-client relationships in ancient Roman society and the mutual paternalistic obligations the patrician class maintained towards plebeians existed for a similar purpose: to reinforce traditional social hierarchies and imbue loyalty.
+Within the Roman colonies, a similar expectation existed surrounding the collective maintenance of the outpost by its Roman inhabitants.

 In Le Lys dans la Vallée, written in 1835 and published in 1836, Honoré de Balzac recommends certain standards of behaviour to a young man, concluding: "Everything I have just told you can be summarized by an old word: noblesse oblige!"
 His advice included "others will respect you for detesting people who have done detestable things."

 The phrase is carved into Bertram Goodhue's Los Angeles Public Library on a sculpture by Lee Lawrie as part of Hartley Burr Alexander's iconographic scheme for the building.

-In the song "The Life I Lead" from the 1964 Disney film Mary Poppins, the character Mr Banks (played by David Tomlinson) uses the phrase: "I'm the lord of my castle!
+In the song "The Life I Lead" from the 1964 Disney film Mary Poppins, the character Mr. Banks (played by David Tomlinson) uses the phrase: "I'm the lord of my castle!
 The sovereign!
 The liege!
-I treat my subjects, servants, children, wife, with a firm but gentle hand.
-Noblesse oblige."
+I treat my subjects, servants, children, wife, with a firm but gentle hand—noblesse oblige."

 Critique

-Some critics have argued that noblesse oblige, while imposing on the nobility a duty to behave nobly, gives the aristocracy a justification for their privilege.
-Jurists Dias and Hohfeld have pointed out that rights and duties are jural corelatives, which means that if someone has a right, someone else owes them a duty.
-Dias's reasoning was used in Murphy v Brentwood District Council (1991) to disapprove Lord Denning MR's judgment in Dutton v Bognor Regis Urban District Council (1972).
+Jurists Michael Dias and Wesley Newcomb Hohfeld have pointed out that rights and duties are jural corelatives, which means that if someone has a right, someone else owes them a duty.
+Dias's reasoning was used in Murphy v Brentwood District Council (1991) to disapprove Alfred Denning's judgment in Dutton v Bognor Regis Urban District Council (1972).